Built-in Plugin

 false

-Filter conditions, multiple conditions are in or
+Filter conditions, where multiple conditions are connected by or

 lint